JPISolutions/OrificeMeterConfig_JSON/README.md

 		"units": "metric",
 		"contractHour": 8,

+### Configuration - Fields
+name - String field containing the name of the meter owner - String field indicating the owner of the meter
+* Question for contributors: Do we need more descriptive metadata? latitude, longitude, elevation - Location information units - Metric or Imperial.
+	Metric
+		Volume = E3m3/day
+		Pressure = kPa
+		Temperature = degC
+	Imperial
+		Volume = MCF
+		Differential Pressure = inH2O
+		Static Pressure = psi
+		Temperature degF
+contractHour - this is the meter's daily roll over time, also known as Contract Hour.
+Often defined by the custody transfer contract.

 ## AGA3
 This section contains all the primary parameters required for the AGA3 calculation.
 Orifice and pipe materials shall be the materials specified in the AGA3 standard.
 They will be listed here sometime soon too.